(A) Where a client employer enters into a PEO agreement:

 (1) Each client employer must establish and maintain an individual account with the bureau.

-(3) If the PEO agreement between a PEO and a client employer is terminated, or if the PEO declares bankruptcy or ceases operation in Ohio, the PEO must notify the bureau and each client associated with that PEO within fourteen days from the effective date of termination.
+(3) If the PEO agreement between a PEO and a client employer is terminated, or if the PEO declares bankruptcy or ceases operation in Ohio, the PEO must notify the bureau and each client associated with that PEO within thirty days from the effective date of termination.
 The PEO shall identify on forms prescribed by the bureau the portion of the experience of the PEO related to the client employer that shall be transferred to the client employer.

 (4) A PEO shall report any transfer of employees between related PEO entities or PEO reporting entities to the bureau within fourteen calendar days after the date of the transfer.
 The PEO or PEO reporting entity shall include in the report all client payroll and claim information regarding the transferred employees and a notice of all workers' compensation claims that have been reported to the PEO or PEO reporting entity in accordance with the internal reporting policies of the PEO or PEO reporting entity.

 (B) A PEO shall notify the bureau within thirty days when entering into or changing the type of PEO agreement.
 For payroll reported under the PEO's policy, the PEO must list payroll within the existing manual classifications of the client employer.
 If the bureau is not notified within thirty days, the bureau will recognize the PEO agreement on the date the bureau receives notice and the client employer shall be responsible for reporting payroll and claims under the client employer's individual policy until the recognized effective date of the agreement.